The Integrated Rural Development of Weaker Sections in India (WIDA)

 · To work against all forms of discrimination

-· To promote, enable and address issues related to energy, environment, sustainable livelihood and sustainable development practices
+· To promote, enable and address issues related to energy, environment, natural resources – land, water and forests, sustainable livelihood, and sustainable development practices.

 · To support communities to build community managed credit and market mechanism